AndrewDiles/validation_demo/README.md

 <h3 style="color: magenta">Some <span style="color:gold">golden</span> rules:</h3>

-- The server is the last line of defense: keep your saved data sanitary
+- The server is the last line of defense: maintain the sanitation of your data
 - Assume the front end is useless
-- Never dump the body into your database
+- Never dump the `req.body` into your database

 ---

 <h3 style="color: magenta">Demo objective</h3>

 Write a new endpoint that accepts the grades of a student.

+The student should exist, and not yet be "graded".

 `post` should accept a body of shape:
 ```